Welcome to Reception - S Evans Class!

+Homework will begin to come home after the first half term in Autumn.
 Homework should be handed in by Thursday morning at the very latest each week to allow staff time to change books and mark homework.
 Bags handed in after this time will have new homework only.
 We ask kindly that homework is stuck into the homework books provided, on the next available page if possible.

 P.E. takes place every other Wednesday morning.
 Please make sure that your child has a P.E. kit in school (black shorts and white t-shirt).
-Forest school takes place on the alternating week - please ensure that your child has labelled wellies in school for this.

 Dinners now cost £2.30.
 Please ensure dinner money is put into a money bag/envelope/purse that is clearly marked with the child's name.
 We only allow healthy snack in school.
 Your child can bring cheese, yougurt, fruit, veg or a cereal bar.
 They may also buy fruit in school daily at a cost of 30p.

 We have a lot of very creative jobs to do in reception.
 For this reason, we would like each child to have a spare change of clothes in school for emergencies.